 Pests There is a fungal disease, Sigatoka, that affects banana leaves, turning them brown from the outer edge in.
 This disease saps energy from the plant, so remove any part of the leaf that shows signs.
 Keep as much of the green leaf as possible since that is the solar energy panel for the plant.
 Keeping the mat thinned and the dead leaves trimmed helps with air circulation which reduces the spread of the fungus.
 Another pest is the banana weevil.
 You should not have a problem with them in a dooryard situation unless they arrive with contaminated plants.
 Inspect the base of new plants for infestation.

 Rack Once you get fruit, the bunch takes several months to mature.
 When the bananas get plump (the sides bulge out rather than being flat and angular) and you see the top-most bananas blushing yellow, the bunch can be cut down.
 Wear your banana clothes when you cut bananas.
 The sap may be clear but it will dry dark brown and is permanent.

 Flower stalk Whether or not you cut the end of the flower stalk off once it stops making new bananas doesn’t seem to matter.
 In some cultures, people prepare the flowers to eat.
-Ask your Indian friend.
+Ask your friend from India.

 Use a sharp machete, or a saws-all with a long tree trimming blade.
-Remember, once a pseudo-stem fruits, it will die anyway.
+Remember, once a pseudo-stem fruits (only once per stem), it will die anyway.
 Re-read the mulch section above.